 Favorite Quote: “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.” – Simon Sinek

 Why We Love It: Inspiring other to become leaders is how we continue to be great in business and life.
 Passing the torch to the next great leader or generation is how we create great businesses and organizations that thrive, continue to grow and evolve.
-Smart Office provides innovative and responsive communication and technology tools to help you and your organization evolve.
+At Smart Office, we embrace employee agency, trust, and empowerment.

 Book Summary: Imagine a world where almost everyone wakes up inspired to go to work, feels trusted and valued during the day, then returns home feeling fulfilled.
 This is not a crazy, idealized notion.
 Today, in many successful organizations, great leaders create environments in which people naturally work together to do remarkable things.

 In his work with organizations around the world, Simon Sinek noticed that some teams trust each other so deeply that they would literally put their lives on the line for each other.
 Other teams, no matter what incentives are offered, are doomed to infighting, fragmentation and failure.
 Why?

 The answer became clear during a conversation with a Marine Corps general.
 “Officers eat last,” he said.
 Sinek watched as the most junior Marines ate first while the most senior Marines took their place at the back of the line.
 What’s symbolic in the chow hall is deadly serious on the battlefield: Great leaders sacrifice their own comfort – even their own survival – for the good of those in their care.